Move Your Way!

 Don’t forget to include muscle-strengthening activities at least two days a week.

-Use this interactive tool to build a weekly activity plan or join the UAEX Living Well Challenge and get the support and accountability you need to be successful!
+Use this interactive tool to build a weekly activity plan or join the UADA Living Well Challenge and get the support and accountability you need to be successful!